liftkit/liftkit/README.md

 We have other libraries that are not included or demonstrated in this package, but may also be useful.
 Alternatively, LiftKit has been designed to play well with other packages.

-Anyone interested in this LiftKit should feel free contact me at rwilliams@stream9.net.
+Anyone interested in LiftKit should feel free contact me at rwilliams@stream9.net.
 I'd be glad to hear your thoughts or field your questions.